PUT-PTM/2019_LEDtetris/README.md

 # 2019_LEDtetris

 ## Overview
 Project of classic game - Tetris.
 Screen is made from LED matrix, sterring with buttons.
-Added "Corobeiniki" song and score on 7-segment screen.
+Added "Korobeiniki" song and score on 7-segment screen.

 ## Description
 Application on STM32 (project compiled and run on STM32F407G).